kyupkyup/kyupkyup/README.md

 - 🌱 I’m currently learning ... javascript and Typescript
 - 👯 I’m looking to collaborate on ... webpage development
 - 🤔 how I study ... https://velog.io/@lky9303
-- 💬 if you are wondering my projects ... https://kyupkyup.github.io/portfolio/
 - 📫 How to reach me: ... rudduqdl1@gmail.com